hopto-dot/Google-Translate-Input-Client/README.md

 # Google-Translate-Input-Client
 An unofficial client for google input tools.
-Draw any character and it will come up with suggests, click a button to type the suggestion in the text box.
+Draw any character and it will come up with suggestions, click a button to type the suggestion in the text box.

 **Requires an internet connection**